-Problem Possible cause You cannot turn the frameless motor by hand during the pre- commissioning test.
+Problem Possible cause You cannot turn the frameless motor by hand during the precommissioning test.
 There is a mechanical blockage.
 Non-insulated parts of the two motor wires contact each other.
 You have trouble starting the frameless motor.
-Broken wire-either inside the motor or outside it.
-Incorrect installation of the rotor.
-The motor generates excessive heat.
-Excessive load and operation outside the specifications (Table 2-1).
+Broken wire-either inside the motor or outside it Incorrect installation of the rotor The motor generates excessive heat.
+Excessive load and operation beyond the specifications (Table 2.1).
 Defect of the motor winding.
-To know the exact cause for sure, check operation of the motor at no load.
-If the motor is overheating even at no load, the cause is a winding defect.
-Otherwise, adjust the operation mode in accordance with the motor specifications.
-Excessive noise.
-Bearing defect.
-Operation outside the motor specifications (Table 2-1).
+To know for sure what is causing troubles, check operation of the motor at no load.
+If the motor is still overheating at no load, then the cause is a defect in its winding.
+Otherwise, adjust the operation mode in accordance with the specifications.
+Excessive noise Bearing defect Operation beyond specifications